-Recent incidents involving African Americans who were arrested by police for engaging in activities that rarely lead to police intervention when individuals who are not African American engage in similar activities highlight the need for clarity regarding how much certainty of guilt is required before an officer can arrest an individual.
-The Supreme Court, however, has provided very little guidance on exactly how much certainty of guilt is required to establish probable cause, stating only that probable cause is more than a mere suspicion but less than proof needed to convict.
-In 1983, Justice Rehnquist lowered the bar significantly when he opined in Texas v.
-Brown that probable cause “does not demand any showing that such a belief be correct or more likely true than false.”
+The Fourth Amendment requires police to have probable cause that a crime has been committed prior to conducting an arrest.
+The United States Supreme Court, however, has provided little guidance on exactly how much certainty of guilt is required to establish probable cause, stating only that probable cause is more than a mere suspicion of wrongdoing, but less than the level of proof needed to convict.
+This very broad standard was significantly narrowed and lowered in 1983 when Justice Rehnquist, speaking for the plurality in Texas v.
+Brown, opined that probable cause “does not demand any showing that such a belief be correct or more likely true than false.”
 Many lower courts have repeated Justice Rehnquist’s comment on probable cause as if it were settled law.
-In doing so, very few seem to recognize that Texas v.
-Brown was just a plurality opinion and the meaning of probable cause was not the main issue before the Court.

 GW Paper Series